davonbl/davonbl/README.md

 Peace  :sunny:

-I'm Davon and I like to code, go biking, and browse through used bookstores and find hidden gems.
+I'm Davon and I like to code, go biking, and browse through used bookstores to find hidden gems.